fack2/todo-react/README.md

 # todo-react
-To Do web application, for the React week.
+To Do App, for the ReactJs week.

 ## User Journey
  - As a user I'm able to add task.